TLI-Project/Winnie/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

 ***
-## Hosting to AWS Amplify
-Super easy.
-Once you push into the git repo it will automatically update the AWS Amplify server files.
-No need to do anything else :)